wenakita/sonicreddragon-docs/docs/contracts/randomness/vrf-utils.md

     totalWeight += weights[i];
 }

-// Get a random number in the range [1, totalWeight] uint256 randomNum = ChainlinkVRFImplementations.getRandomInRange(
+// Get a randomness in the range [1, totalWeight] uint256 randomNum = ChainlinkVRFImplementations.getRandomInRange(
     randomSeed,
     1,